ccoVeille/go-safecast/README.md

 [![codecov](https://codecov.io/gh/ccoVeille/go-safecast/graph/badge.svg?token=VW0VO503U6)](https://codecov.io/gh/ccoVeille/go-safecast)
 [![Code Climate](https://codeclimate.com/github/ccoVeille/go-safecast.png)](https://codeclimate.com/github/ccoVeille/go-safecast)

-## Project purpose
+go-safecast solves the type conversion issues in Go

 In Go, integer type conversion can lead to a silent and unexpected behavior and errors if not handled carefully.

-This package is made to help to convert any number to another, and report an error when if there would be a [loss or overflow in the conversion](#conversion-overflows)
+This package helps to convert any number to another, and report an error when if there would be a [loss or overflow in the conversion](#conversion-issues)

 ## Usage